1. Purpose of this Code of Conduct

 Our people must complete all compliance training relevant to their role and position in Compass annually to ensure they can uphold these standards.

 Flight Centre Travel Groups Guiding Principles and Philosophies

 2. Our Vision – The Picture of What We Want To Become

-To become the world’s most SUCCESSFUL and profitable travel EXPERIENCE COMPANY, personally delivering amazing experiences to our people, our customers and our suppliers.
+To become the world’s most exciting and profitable travel retailer, personally delivering amazing experiences to our people, our customers and our partners.

 3. Our Purpose – Why Do We Exist?

 To open up the world for those who want to see.

 - For our people this means opening up their world by helping them develop professionally and personally.